Design Principles in Software Development Part 2

 DataServiceBase.ts

-Next, we'll create base data class to implement the interface, so all the detail implementation are inside this DataServiceBase class.
+Next, we'll create a base data class to implement the interface.
+All the detailed implementation goes inside this DataServiceBase class.

 import { Document } from 'mongoose';